Soy Yo (Marta Sánchez album)

 Soy Yo (Eng.: It's Me) is the fifth studio album by Spanish singer Marta Sánchez.
 It was released on July 16, 2002 and achieved gold status in Spain in the first week of sales.
-Was recorded in Madrid, Spain, London, UK and Los Angeles, CA. The first single in Spain was "Sigo Intentado" a ballad written by the singer and dedicated to her sister.
+It was recorded in Madrid, Spain, London, UK and Los Angeles, CA. The first single in Spain was "Sigo Intentado" a ballad written by the singer and dedicated to her sister.
 In Mexico the first single was "Soy Yo", a dance song written by Paul Berry and Mark Taylor with a translation by the singer herself.
-Was produced by Carl James, Gary Miller, Carlo Nasi, Brian Rawling and once again by Christian De Walden.
+The album was produced by Carl James, Gary Miller, Carlo Nasi, Brian Rawling and Christian De Walden.